Hellboy II: The Golden Army: Plot

-Nuada tracks his sister to the B.P.R.D. headquarters using their magical bond, which causes them to share wounds and read each other's thoughts.
-Nuala hides the final crown piece before Nuada finds her, and he battles Hellboy.
+Nuada tracks his sister to the B.P.R.D. headquarters using their magical bond, which also causes them to share wounds and read each other's thoughts.
+Nuala hides the final crown piece before Nuada finds her and he battles Hellboy.
 Nuada critically wounds Hellboy with his spear and abducts Nuala, promising her return in exchange for the crown piece.
-Unable to remove the spear shard in his wound, Liz and Abe decide to take Hellboy to the Golden Army's location in the Giant's Causeway in Northern Ireland.
+Unable to remove the spear shard in his wound, Liz and Abe decide to take Hellboy to the Golden Army's location in the Giant's Causeway of Northern Ireland.
 Krauss comes along, as he sympathizes with Liz, revealing that he, too, lost his wife in the accident that caused the loss of his own body.

 They encounter the Bethmoora goblin master blacksmith who brings them before the Angel of Death to retrieve the spear shard.
 Though warned that Hellboy will doom humanity if he lives and that she will suffer the most from it, Liz pleads for Hellboy's life.
 The Angel removes the shard from Hellboy's chest and tells Liz to give him a reason to live.
 She reveals to Hellboy that he will be a father and he recovers.

 The goblin leads the team to the resting place of the Golden Army, where Nuada awaits them.
-Abe gives him the last piece of the crown, and Nuada awakens the Golden Army and commands them to kill the team.
-Hellboy challenges Nuada for the right to command the army; as Hellboy is a member of Hell's royal family, Nuada must accept the challenge.
-Hellboy defeats Nuada and spares his life, but Nuada tries stabbing him.
-Nuala commits suicide to stop her brother; the dying Nuada tells Hellboy he will have to choose whether humanity or magical beings must die.
+Abe gives him the last piece of the crown and Nuada awakens the Golden Army.
+Hellboy challenges Nuada for the right to command the army.
+As Hellboy is a member of Hell's royal family, Nuada must accept the challenge.
+Hellboy defeats Nuada and spares his life, but as Nuada tries stabbing him, Nuala commits suicide to stop her brother and the dying Nuada tells Hellboy he will have to choose whether humanity or magical beings must die.
 Abe psychically shares his feelings with Nuala before she dies.
-Liz uses her pyrokinesis to melt the crown, deactivating the Golden Army.
+Liz uses her pyrokinesis to melt the crown, deactivating the Golden Army for good.

-Hellboy, Liz, Abe, and Johann resign from the B.P.R.D., and Hellboy contemplates his future life with Liz and their baby.
-Liz corrects "babies", revealing that she is pregnant with twins.
+Hellboy, Liz, Abe, and Johann resign from the B.P.R.D. and Hellboy contemplates his future life with Liz and their baby, but Liz holds up two fingers and smiles.